CASE STUDY: ENGIE HOME ENERGY

 • no ability to compare this to other providers.

-Both of which were required for Ofgen compliance.
+Both of which were required for Ofgem compliance.
 So that was the major failing of the initial system.

-Another failing was the address look-up functionality, because it was not connected to the database of where meters were registered, resulting in large numbers of users not being able to complete their sign-up online.
+Another failing was the address look-up functionality.
+Because it was not connected to the national database of meters, it resulted in large numbers of users not being able to complete their sign-up online.

 LESSONS LEARNED